Russian occupations of Beirut: Background

 The pressure of Austria and Russia on the northern Ottoman frontiers since the beginning of the 18th century had encouraged insubordination among local governors in the largely decentralised Arab provinces of Ottoman Syria.
 In 1768, while the Russian Empire was suppressing a Polish uprising near the Ottoman border, a Cossack regiment chased some of the rebels across the border and reportedly carried out a massacre in the town of Balta.
 The Sultan eventually responded by declaring war on Russia.
 He demanded military assistance from Ali Bey, a Mamluk, who was the most powerful official in Ottoman Egypt at the time.
 Ali closely observed the course of the war, sending the required 3,000 soldiers to the aid of the Sublime Porte in 1769.
 Early in the following year, however, he declared Egypt's independence, chiefly in response to the war with Russia.
-Later he struck an alliance with Zahir al-Umar, a wealthy Arab ruler in northern Palestine.
-Ali and Zahir shared common ground in their opposition to Islamic fundamentalism, the Sultan's isolationist policies towards Europe and the imposition of Ottoman dignitaries to their courts.
+Later he struck an alliance with Daher al-Umar, a wealthy Arab ruler in northern Palestine.
+Ali and Daher shared common ground in their opposition to Islamic fundamentalism, the Sultan's isolationist policies towards Europe and the imposition of Ottoman dignitaries to their courts.

 Battle of Çesme at Night by Ivan Aivazovsky (1848) (Note: Çeşme is sometimes spelled "Chesma" or "Chesme".)

 At the same time, Tsarina Catherine the Great, lacking an organised Russian fleet in the Black Sea, drew up plans with Count Alexei Grigoryevich Orlov to detach a large number of ships from the Baltic Fleet and deploy them to the Mediterranean.
 Russia hoped they would attack the Turkish Straits from the rear, and that its naval presence in the Aegean Sea would provoke a Greek rebellion.
 This newly formed Mediterranean Fleet, headed by Orlov and commanded by Admiral Grigory Spiridov, sailed from Copenhagen on September23, 1769.
 By 1 March 1770, the first detachment was anchored off the southern Morea, where the Orlov revolt broke out.
 This was followed by bombardments and troop landings at different locations in the region over the coming months.
 On 7 July, a Turkish fleet was crushed at the Battle of Chesma, which crippled the Ottoman Navy and gave the Russians naval command of the Mediterranean for the remainder of the war.
 Turkish ships that survived retreated to the Dardanelles.
 Rear Admiral John Elphinstone proposed a direct assault on Constantinople, but was instead convinced by Orlov to blockade the straits with his squadron, while the rest of the fleet went on the offensive in the northern Aegean.